mcuntz/pyjams/README.rst

    * - argsort
      - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables
-   * - gridcellarea
-     - Area of grid cells on Earth
    * - closest
      - Index in array which entry is closest to a given number
    * - color